How To Fill Out Your Purchase Order Forms (Example + Template)

 Specify product quantity and price

 List how many of each SKU you need and the cost per unit.
-For instance, in the purchase order template above, the vendor wants 488 units of SKU TOY08 at $117.09 per unit.
+For instance, in the purchase order template above, the buyer wants 488 units of SKU TOY08 at $117.09 per unit.

 Review line total